You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Cranberry Juice?

-Cranberry juice is a popular beverage made from the fruit of the cranberry bush (Vaccinium macrocarpon).
-It is often consumed for its potential health benefits, including:
+Cranberry juice is a popular beverage made from the fruit of the cranberry plant (Vaccinium macrocarpon).
+It's often consumed for its potential health benefits, including reducing the risk of urinary tract infections (UTIs) and supporting heart health.
+Cranberry juice is rich in antioxidants, vitamins, and minerals, making it a popular choice for those looking for a healthy beverage option.

 Potential Interactions between Lipitor and Cranberry Juice